*click question to expand answer

 We are always looking for volunteers to help plant and maintain trees.
-Please contact the Building and Licensing Dept. to be added to our volunteer list.
-You may also attend the Parks & Shade Tree Commission meetings.
+Please contact the building and licensing department to be added to our volunteer list.
+You may also attend Parks & Shade Tree Commission meetings.

 What can I do if I see someone removing a tree without a permit?

-Please call Building and Licensing at 302-227-4504.
-Any pertinent information you provide, such as a photo, company name, or address, will assist in the inquiry
+Call the building and licensing department at 302-227-4504.
+Any pertinent information you provide, such as a photo, company name, or address, will assist in the inquiry.

 How do I report a tree emergency?